 Influenza: sudden onset, fever for 3-4 days, extreme exhaustion at the beginning, body aches and pain, headache, severe fatigue (up to 21 days), chest discomfort, dry cough, can lead to serious complications like pneumonia, can be fatal in high-risk patients.

-Cold: sore throat, sneezing, mild/moderate chest discomfort and cough, nasal congestion, runny nose, mild fatigue, slight aches/pain, can lead to sinus congestion or earache.
+Cold: gradual onset (“coming down with a cold”), sore throat, sneezing, mild/moderate chest discomfort and cough, nasal congestion, runny nose, mild fatigue, slight aches/pain, can lead to sinus congestion or earache.

 According to Dr. Sheldon Sheps of Mayo Clinic, over-the-counter cold remedies containing decongestants can cause concern for heart patients who have high blood pressure.
 Decongestants relieve nasal stuffiness by narrowing blood vessels and reducing swelling in the nose.
 But this narrowing can affect other blood vessels as well, which can increase blood pressure.